David C. Howson

 and Arthur Zankel Executive Director of Arts Administration

 Saratoga Springs, N.Y.

-Prof. Howson is charged with developing Skidmore’s new arts administration program for undergraduates.
+Prof. Howson is charged with directing the College’s arts administration program for undergraduates.
 For the program, he teaches courses in arts administration and philanthropy, engages guest-lecturers and community arts leaders, and advises students on curriculum and internship matters.
 In 2011-2013, Prof. Howson led the programming efforts of SaratogaArtsFest, a four-day, city-wide, all-volunteer community arts festival.
 He increased the caliber and diversity of programming to include national artists: The 5 Browns, Tiempo Libre with guest pianist Alfredo Rodríguez, New Orleans’ Hot 8 Brass Band and Broadway legend Ben Vereen.